 And the same thing also applies to the success of this delicious cake.

 To make the magic happen the ingredients must be added in a precise order and at the indicated temperature.
-The importance in making this cake is the precision.
+The importance of making this cake is precision.

 Its origins are lost in the maze of the web as it has been renamed by the internet people.
 With very few ingredients, and even the simplest ones, this cake will be “magically” divided into layers of different consistency but with the same taste.

 The cake is kept at room temperature and closed in a box which can last 1-2 days at most, or you can also keep it in the refrigerator which can last 3-4 days, but I assure this delicious cake will not last more than a day in your home!

 - 3 tsp fresh lemon juice

 - 50 g unsweetened cocoa powder 1/2 cup

 - seeds of a vanilla bean

 - Sieve the flour and cocoa together and put them aside.

 - Separate the yolks from the egg whites, keep the egg whites aside.